 Arnold Shultz died in Morgantown, Butler County, KY on 14 April 1931.
 His death certificate gave cause of death as heart disease.
-The informant for his death certificate was Clarence Hill of Morgantown.
-Hill reported that Arnold was single, age 49, born 1882 Ohio County, KY to Dave Shultz (born Ohio County, KY) and Lizzie Shultz (born Ohio County, KY) and was buried at the Morgantown Colored Cemetery.
-In more recent years his place of internment was called the Bell Street Cemetery.
+The informant for his death certificate was Clarence Hill, of Morgantown.
+Hill reported that Arnold was single, age 49, born 1882 Ohio County, KY to Dave Shultz (born Ohio County, KY) and Lizzie Shultz (born Ohio County, KY).
+The certificate recorded that he was buried at the Morgantown Colored Cemetery.
+This cemetery is also known as the Bell Street Cemetery.
+For 63 years his grave was unmarked.
+A large monument honoring him was dedicated in the Bell Street Cemetery on 28 May 1994.
+The memorial was erected by the city of Morgantown.